OMENSAH/guest-writer/articles/2018-04-18-working-with-angular-material-to-create-beautiful-apps.markdown

 ```

 Creating routes is basically about making use of angular router which will help you to create
-urls that corresponds to  specific components.
+URLs that correspond to specific components.
 This file will help create two routes for our app
 which will be `http://localhost:4200 and http://localhost:4200/dashboard`
 We can now add links to our navigation bar items and also add `router-outlet` to let us navigate between pages.
 For example, the dashboard item can be linked to `dashboard` route.
 Modify the `app.component.html` file to